 Regular doses of pain medicine are the best way to reduce fever and help your child feel better.
 You can give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for fever or pain.
 Your doctor may also give you eardrops to help your child's pain.
 Be safe with medicines.
 Read and follow all instructions on the label.
 Do not give aspirin to anyone younger than 18.
 It has been linked to Reye syndrome, a serious illness.

-Doctors often take a wait-and-see approach to treating ear infections, especially in children older than 2 years who aren't very sick.
+Doctors often take a wait-and-see approach to treating ear infections, especially in children 6 months and older who aren't very sick.
 A doctor may wait for 2 or 3 days to see if the ear infection improves on its own.
 If the child doesn't get better with home care, including pain medicine, the doctor may prescribe antibiotics then.

 Antibiotics often are not needed to treat an ear infection.